Elmir-logika/Working-with-Django-ORM/README.md

 # Working-with-Django-ORM
-3 parts of the code
+3 - parts of the code
+yupiiiiii!!!